Shreyam205/Spotify-Clone/README.md

 # Spotify-Clone
-Spotify clone using HTML CSS and JavaScript
+Spotify clone using HTML and CSS